At the University of Nottingham, our priority continues to be the health and safety of our staff, students and communities.

 When we receive notification of a suspected or confirmed case of Covid-19, we follow detailed processes and procedures to support NHS Test and Trace who are responsible for identifying and contacting close contacts.
 We encourage anyone who has been potentially exposed to a positive case to take a test using our Asymptomatic Testing Service.

 We appreciate how challenging it can be for students who are starting or returning to University and need to self-isolate because of Covid-19 cases.

-To ensure we can support students in the best way possible, we will contact anyone who is self-isolating to check on their welfare and offer practical and emotional support, and where needed, support packs of food and essentials.
+To ensure we can support students in the best way possible, we will contact anyone who is self-isolating to check on their welfare and offer practical and emotional support.
 We will also ensure that they know how to access our mental health, wellbeing and online fitness services while isolating.

 Where students are self-isolating in University Halls with symptoms or a positive test result, meals and mail will be delivered to their room three times a day, and hall wardens will make regular checks to see how they are feeling and identify any additional needs.
-Where households are required to self-isolate in University Halls, they will be given scheduled access to laundry facilities, outdoor spaces and a specific times to take meals in the dining rooms.
+Where students in University Halls are required to isolate by NHS Test and Trace, they must also notify the university, and they will be given scheduled access to laundry facilities, outdoor spaces and a specific times to take meals in the dining rooms.

 Where staff are self-isolating, managers will maintain appropriate contact with them during this period and plan their return to work at the end of the 10 days if their symptoms have ceased and they are able to recommence working.